franciscoxavier04/pm-BIM/docs/release-notes/15-4-0/README.md

 ![Screenshot: OpenProject work package, the option to Generate PDF with "Contract" selected as template](openproject-15-4-generate-pdf-template.png)

 Read this blog article to learn more about how this feature for automatically creating PDFs from the work package description can be a great help for organizations: [Beyond MS Word: Automatically generate beautifully styled pdf files for contracts, approval notices and project orders](https://www.openproject.org/blog/beyond-documents-generate-pdf-files/).

+[See our documentation](../../user-guide/work-packages/exporting/#export-single-work-package-in-pdf-format) for information on how to use this feature.

 ### Better manage a large number of projects with an enhanced project lists view